joewadcan/intro_to_code_site/README.md

 ## Registration

-Registration for the course is $1,200 per student (under early registration).
-After June 16th, prices increase to $1,500 per student.
-The registration fee covers all 7 sessions and includes catered dinner during class. _As a reminder, this registration fee is non-refundable, but you may transfer the ticket prior to the start of the course_.
+Registration for the course is $1,200 per student (under Early Registration).
+After June 16th, Standard Registration is $1,500 per student.
+Your registration covers all 7 sessions and includes catered dinner during class.

 <tito-widget event="workwithdevs/summer-2018"></tito-widget>

+_As a reminder, the registration fee is non-refundable, but you may transfer the ticket prior to the start of the course_.